AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/Inspector.md

-Please note that a particle emitter is created for a single step.
-This means that if you want to have particle emitters running throughout the entire training, you will need to copy and paste the values for each emitter you create in the other steps.
+Please note that a particle emitter is created for a single node.
+This means that if you want to have particle emitters running throughout the entire training, you will need to copy and paste the values for each emitter you create in the other nodes.

 Typical value we use for smoke: